gpoore/latexrestricted/README.md

 set incorrectly and security restrictions will fail.

-### Systems with multiple TeX installations

-`latexrestricted` works correctly when used with
-[TeX Live](https://www.tug.org/texlive/) on systems with multiple TeX Live or other TeX installations.
+### Failure modes on systems with multiple TeX installations

+`latexrestricted` works correctly when used on systems with no more than one [TeX Live](https://www.tug.org/texlive/) installation and no more than one [MiKTeX](https://miktex.org/) installation.
+If multiple TeX Live installations or multiple MiKTeX installations are present, it is not always possible for `latexrestricted` to determine the correct TeX Live or MiKTeX installation, and in these cases the first installation on `PATH` is used.
-**`latexrestricted` may fail when used with [MiKTeX](https://miktex.org/) on systems with multiple MiKTeX installations.
-It may use the wrong MiKTeX installation, and there is no way to detect this.**
+**In these cases, `latexrestricted` may fail to return the correct TeX configuration values, and there is no way to detect this.**  See `LatexConfig._init_tex_paths()` for implementation details.

+  * Multiple TeX Live installations:  The correct installation will be used under non-Windows operating systems.
+Under Windows, the first installation on `PATH` is used.

+  * Multiple MiKTeX installations:  Under all operating systems, the first installation on `PATH` is used.

-The user can resolve this by modifying `PATH` to put the correct MiKTeX installation first, or by manually setting the environment variable `SELFAUTOLOC` to the correct MiKTeX binary directory.
-See `latex_config.miktex_bin` below for more details.
+The user can avoid any issues with multiple installations by modifying `PATH` to put the correct TeX Live or MiKTeX installation first.